JohnBra/vite-web-extension/README.md

 ## Intro <a name="intro"></a>
 This boilerplate is meant to be a quick start for creating chrome extensions using React, Typescript and Tailwind CSS.

-It's a side product of my Chrome Extension [Supatabs](https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk).
-Supatabs is a 🔥🔥 BLAZINGLY FAST 🔥🔥 free alternative to OneTab with support for chrome tabs groups and searching through tabs.

-If you tend to have thousands of tabs open, are a OneTab user, or use any other tab manager make sure to check it out [here](https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk)!

 Built for:
 > For improved DX and rapid building vite and nodemon are used.